graphql/graphql.github.io/src/content/code/language-support/java-kotlin-android/server/graphql-provider.md

 5. For mutation operations, the inputs type can be automatically generated according to a simple configuration, develpers only need to focus on entity objects, not input objects.
 At runtime, the framework can automatically convert the input object to a dynamic entity object tree and you only need one sentence to save any complex entity object tree to the database.

+6. Integrated Spring security and JWT.
+Allows users to authorize by behavior, authorize by column, and authorize by row through the kotlin DSL.

 **Here is a simple example**

 > Due to space limitations, all *EntityMapper*s only uses a static mapping configuration similar to ORM, and does not use a more dynamic code configuration.
 For a complete demonstration, please refer to the example and documentation of the project itself.